Irbesartan and hydrochlorothiazide

 kidney problems, kidney transplant or dialysis

-7. You are currently breastfeeding or you plan to breast-feed.
-Do not take this medicine whilst breastfeeding until you and your
+Do not take this medicine if you are breastfeeding until you and your doctor have

 Taking other medicines

-Before you start taking this medicine, tell your doctor if you are taking or are planning to take any other medicines.
-This
+Tell your doctor and pharmacist if you are taking any other medicines.
+This includes

-includes vitamins and supplements that are available from your pharmacy, supermarket or health food shop.
+vitamins and supplements that are available from your pharmacy, supermarket or health

 strong pain killing medicines such as codeine or morphine